Tuition Remission Opportunities

 - Must be a dependent of an Meredith employee who has been employed for a minimum of six months in a benefit-eligible position (working a minimum of 1,560 hours per year)

 - Dependent can be certified for 8 semesters or 4 years

-- Employee should apply for CIC or TE through the Office of the Associate Vice President for Enrollment Management as soon as possible after dependent’s application for admittance to the import school
+- Employee should apply for CIC or TE through the Office of the Associate Provost for Enrollment Management as soon as possible after dependent’s application for admittance to the import school

 Requirements for Continuance:

-- Employee/Faculty must continue as FT (3/4 time equivalent or 30+ hours per week)
+- Employee/Faculty must continue in benefit-eligible position (1,560 hours per year minimum - 3/4 time equivalent or 30+ hours per week)

 - Dependent must remain in good standing as dictated by import school

-- Employee must reapply each year to the CIC or TE through the Office of the Associate Vice President for Enrollment Management for continuance of their dependent in the program (priority date, December 1st) for the following academic year.
+- Employee must reapply each year to the CIC or TE through the Office of the Associate Provost for Enrollment Management for continuance of their dependent in the program (priority date, December 1st) for the following academic year.

 - Employee will be responsible for any fees associated with the program on behalf of the student (CIC or TE fees).
 Fees will be billed to the employee upon certification of acceptance into the program.

 - If selection priority is needed, preference will be given to employees with longevity, their first dependent receiving the benefit, then by first-come/ first serve.